tnichols217/notes/MUTH 104/Notes/Sonata Form.md

 ### S - Secondary Theme

 - Often in a different key from the Primary theme (often dominant)
-- Often different in both rythm and mood of the
+- Often different in both rythm and mood of the primary theme
+- Also will be revisited often throughout the piece

+### C - Closing

+- Adds new material and solidifies the key of the second

+## D - Development